Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Alfonso Rivas At The Plate

-- In 27 games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of 28 games played this season, and in 2.2% of his plate appearances.

-- In six games this year, Rivas has picked up an RBI, with more than one RBI once.
+- Rivas has driven in a run in six games this year (21.4%), including one multiple-RBI game.

-- He has scored in six of 27 games so far this year.
+- He has scored in six games this season (21.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.